simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
+<br />**Date image released:**  2024-10-24
+<br />**This image is owned by:**  Patrick Winkler
+<br />**Title of the image:**  NGC 7293: The Helix Nebula
+<br />**Description for the image:**  A mere seven hundred light years from Earth toward the constellation Aquarius, a star is dying.
+The once sun-like star's last few thousand years have produced the Helix Nebula.
+Also known as NGC 7293, the cosmic Helix is a well studied and nearby example of a Planetary Nebula, typical of this final phase of stellar evolution.
+Combining narrow band data from emission lines of hydrogen atoms in red and oxygen atoms in blue-green hues, this deep image shows tantalizing details of the Helix, including its bright inner region about 3 light-years across.
+The white dot at the Helix's center is this Planetary Nebula's hot, dying central star.
+A simple looking nebula at first glance, the Helix is now understood to have a surprisingly complex geometry.
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2410/NGC7293_preview.png

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).